Meet The Farmer

 Project Lead: Clallam Conservation District

 Puget Sound RCPP Project Area: Dungeness Watershed.
-RCPP funds are designated to help improve water quality in Sequim Bay, an area popular for recreational shellfish harvesting.
+RCPP funds are designated to help improve water quality in Sequim Bay, an area popular for recreational and commercial shellfish harvesting.

 Project Description: Two nutrient management projects are planned for the farm.
 Upgrading a waste storage system for manure generated in calf pens and installing a large concrete slab for feeding cattle in winter.
 Both projects are intended to reduce the potential for ground water contamination.
 Additionally the Clallam CD is working with the farm to complete a Comprehensive Nutrient Management Plan (CNMP).